Source Publication (e.g., journal title)

 This Article offers two reasons for preferring the black—white approach.
 First, the governing statutes contemplate a dichotomy between substance and procedure, and the Court is not authorized to use the ambiguity in that distinction to replace the statutory scheme with its own discretionary treatment of state law.
 Second, ending Phase Three and returning to the black-white approach would promote democratic transparency in the states.
 Specifically, in addition to traditional Erie concerns about judicial lawmaking, Congress has set a policy of establishing a uniform body of trans-substantive procedural law.
 State legislators know this, and there is nothing wrong with federal courts expecting them to act accordingly.
 If they, as Representative Dingell famously offered, prefer to manipulate procedure in order to undermine the substantive rights they purport to have created, the threat of fixed procedures in diversity could and should restrain them.
 Too often, the Supreme Court treats legislative enactments as fixed, so that the game begins when the litigants start their forum shopping.
 The game begins earlier, in the legislature, and the Court’s ad hoc, accommodating approach to state law in Erie’s third phase creates the wrong incentives for that game.

 Hendricks, Jennifer S., "Ending Erie's Third Phase: Why the Supreme Court Should Stop Freelancing and Go Back to Drawing Lines Between Substance and Procedure" (2011).
-Law Publications and Other Works.
+College of Law Faculty Scholarship.